-Also known as “tracking”, delivery confirmation helps you track and confirm your packages by letting you know the date and time your shipment has been delivered or that a delivery attempt was made.
+Also known as “USPS tracking”, delivery confirmation helps you track and confirm your packages by letting you know the date and time your shipment has been delivered or that a delivery attempt was made.

-Delivery confirmation is good for many situations, such as when you are shipping high value goods, when you want to know when your packages are delivery, or when you want your customers to know when they should expect their shipments.
+Delivery confirmation, is good for many situations, such as when you are shipping high value goods, when you want to know when your packages are delivered, or when you want your customers to know when they should expect their shipments.

-Delivery confirmation is required when insuring a package, either through USPS or Shipsurance.
+Delivery confirmation or USPS Tracking is required when insuring a package, either through USPS or Shipsurance.

-NOTE: delivery confirmation is not the same as insurance.
+NOTE: delivery confirmation/USPS Tracking is not the same as insurance.

 Tracking is also helpful when reporting a lost shipment.
 If a First-Class Mail or Priority Mail shipment has not arrived within five (5) Postal business days from its date of mailing, you can report the loss via phone or web: